AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 6.md

 ##  Choose relevant monsters

-- [ ] Gloomstalker
+- [x] Gloomstalker
-- [ ] Gibbering mouther
+- [x] Gibbering mouther
-- [ ] Dretch
+- [x] Dretch
-- [ ] Quasit
+- [x] Quasit
-- [ ] Manes
+- [x] Manes
-- [ ] Veteran (sparring)
+- [x] Veteran (sparring)

 ##  Select magic item rewards

-- [ ] Spell scroll of greater restoration (500 gp)
+- [x] Spell scroll of greater restoration (500 gp)
-- [ ] Small tiger's eye carving of a rabbit with the name "Naevyn" carved on the bottom
+- [x] Small tiger's eye carving of a rabbit with the name "Naevyn" carved on the bottom
-- [ ] Mote of Possibility - A character who fails a saving throw or misses on an attack roll can use a reaction to expend their Mote of Possibility, allowing them to reroll the d20.
+- [x] Mote of Possibility - A character who fails a saving throw or misses on an attack roll can use a reaction to expend their Mote of Possibility, allowing them to reroll the d20.
 The character must use the new roll.
 A Mote of Possibility vanishes from a character after 24 hours or when it is expended.
-- [ ] 50-100 gp for accompanying Aloysia into Betrayer's Rise
+- [x] Eyes of the Eagle
-- [ ] Eyes of the Eagle
+- [x] 3 gaudy rings worth 2 gp each
-- [ ] 3 gaudy rings worth 2 gp each
+- [x] Onyx cube-shaped puzzle box
-- [ ] Onyx cube-shaped puzzle box
+- [x] Spell scroll of bestow curse
-	- [ ] Spell scroll of bestow curse
+- [x] 50-100 gp for accompanying Aloysia into Betrayer's Rise

 %%  %%